golib/goenv/README.md

 ### goenv local

-Sets a local application-specific Ruby version by writing the version name to a `.ruby-version` file in the current directory.
+Sets a local application-specific Ruby version by writing the version name to a `.go-version` file in the current directory.
 This version overrides the global version, and can be overridden itself by setting the `GOENV_VERSION` environment variable or with the `goenv shell` command.